ILP Modulo Theories

 \section{Conclusions and Future Work}

 We introduced the ILP Modulo Theories (IMT) framework for describing problems that consist of linear constraints along with background theory constraints.
-We did this via the abstract \bct{} transition system that captures the essence of the branch-and-cut family of algorithms for solving IMT problems.
-We showed that \bct{} is a sound and complete optimization procedure for the combination of ILP with stably-infinite theories and that it generalizes the SMT framework.
-Our first IMT-inspired tool, \cobasa{}, has been used to solve hard synthesis problems arising in the design of Boeing's 787.
-Our experience indicates that the IMT framework coupled with high-level modeling languages like \cobasa{} has great potential for solving hard, industrial synthesis problems.
+We did this via the \bct{} transition system that captures the essence of branch-and-cut for solving IMT problems.
+We showed that \bct{} is a sound and complete optimization procedure for the combination of ILP with stably-infinite theories.
+We conducted a detailed comparison between SMT and IMT.

 Many interesting research directions now open up.
-Among the more theoretical directions, it would be interesting to explore how we can relax the stably-infinite requirement on the background theory and still guarantee soundness and completeness.
-Our expectation is that there are fruitful connections between IMT and other formalisms and techniques, \eg SMT, constraint programming, domain-specific cut generation, and decomposition.
-For example, we believe that many instances of these techniques can be described more simply and elegantly using IMT.
+We could try to relax requirements on the background theory (\eg stably-infiniteness, signature disjointness) while preserving soundness and completeness.
+We anticipate interesting connections between IMT and other paradigms, \eg SMT, constraint programming, cut generation, and decomposition.
+Additionally, the \bct{} architecture seems to allow for significant parallelization.
+Finally, we believe that IMT has the potential to enable interesting new applications.

-The more practical research directions include implementing and experimenting with a general IMT solver based on \bct{}.
-This work is underway.
-We are planning to provide an SMT-LIB frontend, so that IMT can be used in place of an SMT solver; we outlined a strategy for mimicking SMT in Section~\ref{sec:smt}.
-Future versions of \cobasa{} will use our \bct{}-based solver as the backend.
-This will allow us to provide powerful, theory-based CoBaSA DSLs, \eg a comprehensive DSL for relational algebra, supported by a solver that uses efficient database techniques.
-A possible application is IMT-based SQL optimization.